Parthh191/Parthh191/README.md

 ---

 ### 🧑‍💻 About Me
-- 🔭 I’m currently working on exciting web and AI projects
+- 🔭 I'm currently working on exciting web and AI projects
-- 🌱 I’m currently learning Next.js, TypeScript, and Machine Learning
+- 🌱 I'm currently learning Next.js, TypeScript, and Machine Learning
-- 👯 I’m looking to collaborate on open-source and innovative tech
+- 👯 I'm looking to collaborate on open-source and innovative tech
 - 💬 Ask me about JavaScript, Python, or anything tech!
 - 📫 How to reach me: [Email](mailto:tyagiparth286@gmail.com)
 - 😄 Pronouns: He/Him